 1. Present your passport

-Just as you do now, your first step will be showing your passport at the kiosk or to a border officer.
-Instead of getting a stamp, the system will read the details digitally and check them against the EES database.
+Just as you do now, your first step is to show your passport at a kiosk or to a border officer.
+Instead of receiving a stamp, your details are scanned and checked against the EES system.

 2. Biometric data collection

-- The system will securely store these biometric details, so you won’t need to repeat the full process every time you travel.
+The system securely stores these details, so you won’t need to repeat the full process every time you travel.

 3. Answer a few quick questions

-A border officer or digital kiosk may ask you to confirm some basic details about your trip, such as:
+A border officer or digital kiosk may ask you to confirm a few basic details about your trip, such as:

 - The purpose of your visit (holiday, business, family trip)